James Mitchell (Covenanter): Assassination attempt

 Mitchell became convinced that Archbishop James Sharp was the sole barrier that stood between him and the clemency of the Government; and, also that this recreant was the "prime cause" of all the trouble in Scotland.
 Mitchell therefore made an attempt at the assassination of the bishop.

 He was lodging in a house on the Cowgate with his later infamous friend, Major Weir and Weir's sister, Grizel.
 He was aware that Bishop Sharp lived nearby on Blackfriars Wynd.
 On 9 July 1668 he tracked down the Bishop who was in his coach on the Royal Mile at the head of the Wynd.
 He fired a pistol into the coach, but instead of hitting Sharp, hit his friend, Bishop Andrew Honeyman, bishop of Orkney, in the arm.

 Mitchell then ran down Niddry's Wynd on the opposite side of the road, without opposition, and escaped.

 Apprehension

 Early in 1674 he was recognised in the street by Sharp, whose brother, Sir William Sharp, obtained a confession from him, after the archbishop had pledged himself that no harm should come to him.
 But he was imprisoned at the Bass Rock, and, at the instigation of Sharp, brought before the council on 10 February 1674.
 He made a full confession on 12 February on receiving a promise of his life.
-Mitchell was indicted before the High Court of Justiciary and sentenced to have his right hand out off by the common executioner, at the "Mercat Cross" of Edinburgh.
+Mitchell was indicted before the High Court of Justiciary and sentenced to have his right hand cut off by the common executioner, at the "Mercat Cross" of Edinburgh.